When you visit the supermarket, you’re in a comfortable place.

 “Some grocers provide traceable fish, and if people ask, hopefully managers will learn people want to know where their seafood comes from,” said Kimberly Warner, report author and senior scientist at Oceana.

-7. Supermarkets can fail inspections without getting shut down.
+9. Supermarkets can fail inspections without getting shut down—and that’s gross.

 Like restaurants, grocers face regular health inspections.
 They can lose points for operating unclean stores, especially if inspectors find mice, insects, or other pests contaminating the stock.
 You might reasonably assume that a failed inspection means a total shutdown for the offending grocer.